 - Step 3Customize Apple Music Output Format and Other Parameters

-- Once the Apple Music songs are added, you can click on the "Format" or "Edit" and choose your most preferred audio format from the available options (MP3, M4A, AAC, WAV, FLAC, and M4B).
+- Once the Apple Music songs are added, you can click on the "Format" or "Edit" and choose your preferred audio format from the available options (MP3, M4A, AAC, WAV, FLAC, and M4B).
 You can also change the sample rate, bit rate, and sound codec of Apple Music tracks as you like.

 - Step 4Convert and Back up Apple Music Forever